shhossain/BanglaTranslationKit/README.md

 # BanglaTranslationKit

-BanglaTranslationKit is a open-source translation package for offline conversion between both Bengali and English languages (English to Bangla and Bangla to English)
+BanglaTranslationKit is an open-source translation package for offline conversion between both Bengali and English languages (English to Bangla and Bangla to English)

 ## Installation